150 Years of Mathematics at Cornell, 1865-2015

 In 1895, Ernst Ritter, a student and collaborator of F. Klein and an outstanding mathematician from Germany, accepted an assistant professorship at Cornell.
 He crossed the Atlantic that summer but never reached Ithaca.
 Upon his arrival, he died from typhoid fever at Ellis Island.
 Earlier that spring, J. Oliver had passed away after serving as Chair of the department for 21 years.

 In the fall of 1895, the department had 2 professors, 2 assistant professors and 3 instructors.
-A room in White Hall had been attributed to the Department of Mathematics in 1884.
+A room in White Hall had been attributed to the Department of in 1884.
 The total student enrollment at Cornell had reached 2057 including about 150 graduate students.

 Four long term faculty lead the department and its mathematical research during this period.
 They are James McMahon, Virgil Snyder, John Hutchinson and Wallie Hurwitz.
 Snyder and Hurwitz were the most prolific graduate advisors in the department before World War II.
 John Hutchinson was the first Cornell Professor to be invited to speak at the International Congress of Mathematicians (Toronto, 1924).